 Register with Cornell

-- All undergraduate and graduate students are required to register their travel if they are not using a program application tied to the registry.
-Many Cornell programs (Cornell Abroad, College exchanges, Cornell Commitment, Global Health, CIFAAD, etc.) include the registry as part of the internal Cornell application.
-For more information on the Travel Registry, click here.
-To register, go to www.travelregistry.cornell.edu.
+- All undergraduate and graduate students are required to register their travel.
+Many Cornell programs (Cornell Abroad, college exchanges, Cornell Commitment, Global Health, CIIFAD, et al.) include the registry as part of the internal Cornell application.
+To learn more and to register, go to www.travelregistry.cornell.edu.

 - The International Travel Advisory and Response Team (ITART) reviews travel to countries that are designated as “high risk” by the U.S. State Department and/or the University’s emergency assistance provider.
 Undergraduate and graduate students traveling to high risk countries, including but not limited to those for which the U.S. State Department has issued a “Travel Warning” must complete an ITART application.
 For a list of countries for which an ITART application is required, see travelregistry.cornell.edu